levi0206/lerblog2/content/posts/autodiff.md

 - The forward mode traverses the computational graph once for each variable;
 - The backpropagation traverses only once and gets all the partial derivatives.

-## Example: Automatic Differentiation on MLP
+## Example: Backpropagation on MLP
+Suppose we perform a binary classification task using a multilayer perceptron (MLP).

+## Example: Backpropagation through Time (BPTT)